 The final day was spent using black on about a third of their project.
 They were expected to have every pencil line either outlined or filled in.

 We looked at Jeff Koons' work.
 Koons is an American Post-Pop artist.
 He is most well-known for his large reflective sculpture balloon dogs.
 Most of his sculptures use a reflective surface.
 He likes how the reflective surface changes the way you perceive the area around you by warping and distorting the room on its shiny shell.
 He depicts objects that are popular in pop culture such as balloon animals, Popeye, and pool inflatables.
 His sculptures are highly rendered, down to the subtle creases along the seems of his metal pool inflatables.
 I find his balloon dogs particularly interesting because they toy with the idea of life and death.
 When something is full of air/breath like a human or a balloon, the item is thought to have life.
 But when those things run out of air, they become deflated or lifeless.
 By creating balloon dogs out of metal, they lose their ability to deflate making them immortal.
-He is a highly controversial artist who uses around 130 "assistants" to produce his ideas.
 The kids were amazed that he is the second richest living artist and is worth $500 million.

 We did an observational drawing of a balloon dog inspired by Koons.
 To do this, we had to learn to break the dog's shape down into different sized ovals.
 After drawing it, we then traced over our lines with glue then left them to dry on the drying rack.